open-telemetry/opentelemetry-specification/specification/metrics/api.md

 - capture a queue length
 - capture a number of board feet of lumber.

-These examples show that although they are additive in nature, choosing `ValueRecorder` as opposed to `Counter` or `UpDownCounter` implies an interest in more than the sum.
-If you did not care to collect information about the distribution, you would have chosen one of the additive instruments instead.
+These examples show that although they are adding in nature, choosing `ValueRecorder` as opposed to `Counter` or `UpDownCounter` implies an interest in more than the sum.
+If you did not care to collect information about the distribution, you would have chosen one of the adding instruments instead.
 Using `ValueRecorder` makes sense for capturing distributions that are likely to be important in an observability setting.

-Use these with caution because they naturally cost more than the use of additive measurements.
+Use these with caution because they naturally cost more than the use of adding measurements.

 ### SumObserver